rdgarfinkel/mediacollection/README.md

 Automatic item fill in with UPC code (maybe)?

 # change log
+2016.09.08<br>
+video section, BluRay and DVD columns are now combined into one, which will allow adding more media types in the future, if needed (ie. VHS, LaserDisc, HD-DVD, etc. if it is requested). there is a "transfer" script that is in the cgi-bin/media folder that will combine the BluRay and DVD entries into one entry.<br>
 2016.09.07<br>
 forced width of title column on non-admin and admin pages<br>
 changed color of row highlight to a darker color<br>